 In this post, we will show users steps to recover missing files after a Marshmallow or Nougat update as well as instructions to backing up Android phone/tablet to both PC and Cloud.

-First of all, let's see how to do Android data recovery.
+First of all, let’s see how to make Android data recovery.

 Full Guide on Recovering Lost Files After Android System Update

 Now matter you are updating from KitKat to Lollipop, Lollipop to Marshmallow, or Marshmallow to Nougat, there are chances to lose important files, but you can try performing operations below to recover lost files.

 If you have a backup on SD card, Google, or other places, you can recover disappeared files without rooting your Android mobile phone or tablet.
 Operations should be simple, so here we do not show you detailed steps.
 However, if there is no backup, a piece of Android data recovery software is required.

 Method 2: Recover Lost Files Using Android Data Recovery Software

 Some of you may want to recover deleted files directly on Android device, but actually we suggest doing it on PC, because downloading and installing a program on Android may overwrite lost files, making data recovery difficult.

 In this post, we use the freeware MiniTool Mobile Recovery for Android to recover files lost due to Android system upgrade, and it is a program running on Windows platforms.